Aashmeet/DataAnalyticsPipeline/README.md

 While you are waiting for the learning to complete ,you can start executing Part 2 to learn about serverless architecture using Comprehend and come back to this to visualize when the job is finished .

-3. Topic Modeling job takes about 4 --5 minutes to complete.
+3. Topic Modeling job takes about 6 to 7 minutes to complete.

  ![](/media/Picture9.png)

-![Text Box: Once the job is complete, output is available in the S3 bucket.]
+4. Once the job is complete, output is available in the S3 bucket.

  ![](/media/Picture6.png)
   ![](/media/Picture7.png)